 THE EDUCATED ACTIVIST

 We believe that the best activists are those who are educated about issues.
 Periodically, we read important books and host discussions with authors after services during lunch.
-Our next book is Caste: The Origins of our Discontents, by Isabel Wilkerson.
+Our next book will be The Sum of Us by Heather McGhee.
+Join us for our next Educated Activist Book Group on Sunday April 25 from 3:00 – 4:00 pm.
+Register here.

 JOIN OUR MONTHLY MEETINGS

-Minyan Tzedek Community Organizing meets every third Tuesday from 7:00 to 8:30 pm.
-Currently, we are hosting these meetings on Zoom.
-To join in, or to get on our email list, email Marty and Brianna at [email protected].
+Minyan Tzedek Community Organizing meets every third Tuesday from 6:00 to 7:30 pm on Zoom.
+To join in, or to get on our email list, email Brianna, Staci, and Adam at [email protected].